mugsp/mugsp.github.io/index.md

 </p>
 <p>
 I discovered i loved computer science and computers, I am a PUB as in PUBLISHING not in human connection of some sort based on taps, not in be in a confussion with my friend the dog.
 Programming, data and intelligence.
 I love running, doing research for id without a scheduele so if you need help please give me a call. </p>
-<p>  Cosmyi: Programmer, STEM & Free Software Lawyer, Enlightened Agent, Transhumanist, Debian contributor </p>
+<p>  Cosmyi: Programmer, Free Software Lawyer, Enlightened Agent, Transhumanist, Debian contributor </p>
  <section id="about">
       <img src="trainee.jpg" height="400" alt="">
   Status